vanilophp/docs/checkout.md

 # Checkout

 Checkout is one of the most opinionated areas of E-commerce sites.
-Vanilo's checkout module was designed to be as flexible as possible, and to support all 3 major checkout types:
+Vanilo's checkout module was designed to be as flexible as possible, and to support all major checkout types:

 - One-page
 - Accordion
 - Multi-page

-Other than these, it optionally allows saving incomplete checkouts to db, session, cache (redis, memcache), etc.
+It is also possible saving incomplete checkouts to the session, DB, cache (redis, memcache), etc.

-As of v3.0 only the One-page type / without saving has been implemented yet.

 ## Checkout Data